speedie1337/spmenu/docs/docs.md

 : Set caps lock off text to text

 `-bw, --border-width width`
-:   Set width of the border to width  .
-0 will disable the border
+:   Set width of the border to width.
+0 will disable the border (X11 only)

 `-so, --sort`
 :   Sort matches